Castle

 To celebrate the beginning of the 2026 season, we would like to invite you to a nature and wellness week at Grimsthorpe!

-From yoga to Garden Tours to Birds of Prey, there will be something for everyone.
+From Yoga to Garden Tours and Mindful Walks, there will be something for everyone.

 Exhibition | 30 April – 30 September